cobleg/EnergyFinancialMarkets/value-at-risk.md

 1. The variation is random which is captured by the Normal distribution.
 2. Evolution of variation is purely random.

-With these stringent (i.e. unlikely to be realistic) we can develop an `order-of-magnitude` estimate.
+With these stringent (i.e. unlikely to be realistic) assumptions we can develop an `order-of-magnitude` estimate.

 Let's set a confidence interval of 95% since that implies a cut-off distance of 2 standard deviations less than the mean.
 This in turn implies a multiple of 1.645 of the actual distance between the standard deviation and the mean (assuming a [one-tailed test](https://stats.oarc.ucla.edu/other/mult-pkg/faq/general/faq-what-are-the-differences-between-one-tailed-and-two-tailed-tests/)).